-As of June 30, 2004, New Valley had \$600 of remaining prepetition bankruptcy-related claims and restructuring accruals including claims for lease rejection damages.
+As of September 30, 2004, New Valley had \$600 of remaining prepetition bankruptcy-related claims.
 The remaining claims may be subject to future adjustments based on potential settlements or decisions of the court.

-EQUITY
+8. EQUITY

 The Company accounts for employee stock compensation plans under APB Opinion No. 25, "Accounting for Stock Issued to Employees", with the intrinsic value-based method permitted by SFAS No. 123, "Accounting for Stock-Based Compensation" as amended by SFAS No. 148.
 Accordingly, no compensation expense is recognized when the exercise price is equal to the market price of the underlying common stock on the date of grant.